SanPen/GridCal/doc/rst_source/theory/investments_evaluation_nsga3.rst

 .. figure:: ../figures/nsga/partitioned.png
     :alt: partitioned
     :align: center
-    :scale: 50 %
+    :scale: 40 %

+    Figure 4: (a) No. partitions = population size / 10

 .. figure:: ../figures/nsga/normal.png
     :alt: normal
     :align: center
-    :scale: 50 %
+    :scale: 40 %

-    Figure 4: (a) No. partitions = population size / 10 (b) No. partitions = population size
+     (b) No. partitions = population size

 There are also different types of reference direction sources: The uniform and das- dennis methods generate an even distribution of points across the objective space,